protontypes/open-source-in-environmental-sustainability/_sources/index.md

 - Transforming financial institutions through transparent and scientific decision-making for sustainable investments.

 Digital and sustainable transformations must converge as a digital public good if we are to meet agreed environmental targets and create a safe and just corridor for people and the planet.
 Open Sustainability Principles can help governments, research institutes, NGOs, and companies to rapidly move toward science-based decarbonisation of the economy and the conservation of natural resources and ecosystems and prevent greenwashing through transparent and traceable decision-making.

 ---

-_>  “The struggle to understand and steer the interaction between the bitsphere and the biosphere is the struggle for community in the broadest ecological context.”_ <br/>
-> [Ursula M. Franklin](https://en.wikipedia.org/wiki/Ursula_Franklin), The Real World of Technology (1989)

----